 The South Gate of Angkor Thom:

 It was too hot to be outside at noon!
-After lunch, we were sent back to the hotel to have a short break before go to the Angkor Wat.
+After lunch, we were sent back to the hotel to have a short break before going to the Angkor Wat.
 When we left the hotel for Angkor Wat, the sky started getting cloud as well, much cooler and more comfortable than morning.
 We also missed the sunset, but witness a heavy shower with thunder and lighting in the old temple.
 It is worth much more time to listen to the rapid changeable history in the rapid changeable nature.

-We spend almost one hour just in the front of the above wall.
-When we were dropped at the Old Quarter to start our own exploration to local market and Pub Street, it is about 5:00 PM.
+We spend almost one hour just in front of the above wall.
+When we were dropped at the Old Quarter to start our own exploration to the local market and Pub Street, it is about 5:00 PM.

 Pub Street and the restaurant where we had dinner: